Mount Ararat: Myth of origin

+The Ararat area is one of the two loci of legendary origin in Armenian tradition, along with that of Van, specifically the Hayots Dzor region.
 The Genesis flood narrative was linked to the Armenian myth of origin by the early medieval historian Movses Khorenatsi.
 In his History of Armenia, he wrote that Noah and his family first settled in Armenia and later moved to Babylon.
 Hayk, a descendant of Japheth, a son of Noah, revolted against Bel (the biblical Nimrod) and returned to the area around Mount Ararat, where he established the roots of the Armenian nation.
 He is thus considered the legendary founding father (patriarch) and the name giver of the Armenian people.
 According to Razmik Panossian, this legend "makes Armenia the cradle of all civilisation since Noah's Ark landed on the 'Armenian' mountain of Ararat. [...] it connects Armenians to the biblical narrative of human development. [...] it makes Mount Ararat the national symbol of all Armenians, and the territory around it the Armenian homeland from time immemorial."

 Coat of arms of Armenia

 Mount Ararat has been depicted on the coat of arms of Armenia consistently since 1918.
 The First Republic's coat of arms was designed by architect Alexander Tamanian and painter Hakob Kojoyan.
 This coat of arms was readopted by the legislature of the Republic of Armenia on April 19, 1992, after Armenia regained its independence.
 Mount Ararat is depicted along with the ark on its peak on the shield on an orange background.
 The emblem of the Armenian Soviet Socialist Republic (Soviet Armenia) was created by the painters Martiros Saryan and Hakob Kojoyan in 1921.
 Mount Ararat is depicted in the center and makes up a large portion of it.

 According to an account (anecdote) widely reported since the 1920s, Turkey (Note: Variously identified as Turkish ambassador, Turkish Foreign Minister, or İsmet İnönü (Ismet Pasha).) raised the issue (Note: At Lausanne Conference of 1922–1923 according to an early source.) of Ararat being on Soviet Armenia's coat of arms with the Soviet Union.
 The Soviet response, attributed to Foreign Commissar Georgy Chicherin, pointed out that Turkey's flag features a crescent moon despite Turkey not owning the moon.
 Later sources described it as likely apocryphal.
 The account is mentioned in the memoirs of Nikita Khrushchev.